athornton/svgmapper/docs/settings.md

 ### Color

-These maps are monochrome.
+These maps are generally monochrome.
-This specifies the color of all elements.
+This specifies the color of all map elements.
 The default is "#1EAED0", which is quite close to the blue used by TSR in the classic AD&D modules whose style this mapper is trying to emulate.

+However, you can use the `color` directive to change the color of drawn elements at any point; at the start to draw the whole map in a different color, or in the middle to create multicolored maps.

 ### Sizes